olalabs/Miscellaneous/README.md

 * **htmlParser** - script that parses html to csv.
 The same rules as in the perl script described above

 ## Java (Spring)
-* **planetarySystem** - http methods for celestial bodies implemented with Spring Framework
+* **planetarySystem** - http methods (API layer), service layer and data access layer (connecting to Postgres database running on Docker) for celestial bodies.
+Project implemented with Spring Framework.

 ## Xml Markup Language